2022 Hamilton, Ontario, municipal election: Ward 12 - Ancaster

 Ward 12's incumbent councillor, Lloyd Ferguson, was first elected in 2006 and indicated to the Ancaster News in 2018 that he expects this to be his last term on council.
-Ferguson raised media speculation about his intentions when he spent time asking city staff about the 2023 council schedule on 31 March 2022, making statements such as ”I like that extra long break at Christmas, so staff and ourselves can get away,” implying he hopes to be at the council table again in the next term of office.
+Ferguson raised media speculation about his intentions when he spent time asking city staff about the 2023 council schedule on 31 March 2022, making statements such as "I like that extra long break at Christmas, so staff and ourselves can get away," implying he hoped to be at the council table again in the next term of office.
 Ferguson confirmed his intention to retire at a press conference on 21 July.

 On 30 April, local environmentalist and employee of Maple Leaf Foods, Craig Cassar, announced his intention to seek the Ward 12 councillor's seat.
 Cassar became the first to register on 13 May.
 Active in the campaign to stop the city's urban boundary expansion, Cassar indicated that he would promote "the right kind of development" in Ancaster and advocate for policies like inclusionary zoning.
 Cassar was endorsed by the Hamilton and District Labour Council.

 Bob Maton, a local heritage advocate, was the source of considerable speculation regarding his potential candidacy for months preceding the election.
 Maton, previously a candidate for HWDSB trustee (Wards 11 and 12 - Ancaster-Glanbrook) in 2006, candidate for HWDSB trustee (Ward 13 - Dundas) in 2014, and 2011 Family Coalition Party candidate for Ancaster-Dundas-Flamborough-Westdale, registered to run on 4 July.

 Ancaster-based businessperson and president of the area's chapter of the Rotary Club, Karl Hanley, registered to run on 20 July.

 Perennial candidate Pamela Mitchell registered to run on 10 August.
 Mitchell ran for Ward 13 (Dundas) councillor in 2014 and 2018, logging no campaign expenses each time.

 Local volunteer and corporate executive, Robert Baboth, told the Ancaster News that he sought the Ward 12 seat at the urging of his wife.
 Baboth organizes a local charity golf tournament in honour of his late mother, who worked as a secretary at an area Catholic elementary school.
 Baboth indicated his priorities would be keeping an open dialogue on development issues, promoting community gardens, designing safe streets, and holding regular town halls with residents.